-Appalachian State University has a site license for the EndNote software.
+Belk Library has a site license for EndNote software.
 It may be downloaded and installed on campus computers from the Software Center (icon usually on top left of desktop).

-Log on from this page by clicking on the EndNote link to open and access your account.
-EndNote requires that you verify that you are a legitimate subscriber to the software by accessing the program from the Library web site.
+Use this EndNote link to open and access your account.
+For full access, EndNote requires that you verify that you are a subscriber to the software by accessing the program from the Library web site.